Anon-Planet/thgtoa/guide.md

     -   Mahanihaka

-# Appendix A: Windows Installation
+# Appendix A: Windows Installation:

 This is the Windows 10/11 installation process that should be valid for any Windows 10/11  install within this guide.

 ### Windows 10 (See below for Windows 11)

-## Installation:
+## Windows Setup:

 DO NOT CONNECT WINDOWS TO ANY NETWORK DURING THE INSTALLATION PROCESS (This will allow us to create a Local Account and not use a Microsoft account and it will also prevent any telemetry from being sent out during the install process).